 Adopt an open space plan that incorporates climate change considerations, like vulnerable habitats and species, offsetting carbon emissions and resiliency goals.
 Consider assembling a new priority map for land conservation to preserve carbon sinks, provide buffers to sea level rise, reduce flooding, and to maintain habitat health and connectivity.
 Develop goals and plans to increase tree cover and native species throughout your community.
 Check out NJDEP’s Community Forestry Resources and the Institute for Local Government’s Open Space and Offsetting Carbon Emissions Resources for more information.

 Stormwater infrastructure systems are getting frequent use, especially with increased storm events due to climate change.
 Managing them proactively can help the system run efficiently.
 Best practices include: establishing an asset management plan, utilizing asset management software systems for documentation and tracking and reviewing innovative options for managing stormwater infrastructure.
-Additional information and resources to help implement these best practices can be found on the Department’s Stormwater Infrastructure Toolkit webpage.
+Having trained staff and contractors can also help improve efficiency of green infrastructure features.
+Training opportunities and resources to help implement these best practices can be found on the Department’s Stormwater Infrastructure Toolkit webpage.

 The majority of climate change impacts will affect the youngest members of our world and future generations.
 The children of today must become the change agents of tomorrow, and schools are the perfect venue to cultivate these transformative climate action leaders.
 Schools can teach how best to reduce our impacts on the environment, showing the next generation how to be environmental stewards.
 You can make a difference in reducing greenhouse gas emissions as a student, educator or school administrator.
 Check out our suggestions below to learn how!